-Jan.
-15, 2026: CDA last November sent a letter to the U.S. Department of Homeland Security regarding Presidential Proclamation 10973, which imposes a $100,000 fee on certain H-1B visa petitions.
-CDA highlighted the fee’s potential impact on rural and underserved communities, federally qualified health centers, dental schools and internationally trained dentists, who play a critical role in addressing dentist shortages and supporting dental education.
+CDA in November 2025 sent a letter to the U.S. Department of Homeland Security calling out the fee’s potential impact on rural and underserved communities, federally qualified health centers, dental schools and internationally trained dentists, who play a critical role in addressing dentist shortages and supporting dental education.
+CDA later obtained clarification from DHS on a visa fee limited exemption process that would provide a pathway for international dentists to continue contributing to California’s workforce.

-In its response to CDA, DHS confirmed that an exception process exists in limited circumstances.
-Employers seeking an exemption must submit a request with supporting documentation demonstrating that:
+The DHS confirmed in a letter to CDA that employers seeking an exemption must submit a request with supporting documentation demonstrating that:

 - The individual’s presence is in the national interest;